mitmplay/mitm-play/README.md

 ## Limitation (WSL2)
 this limitation was tested on WSl2, other system not tested yet, looking up for volunter

-### Browser supported (Chromium but cannot play video)
+### Browser (Chromium)
-- chromium - incognito mode only
+- chromium - incognito, no video
-- firefox - no routing after page full load
+- firefox - stale after page full load
 - webkit - response will render text not html

 ### Playing video in playwright (firefox on WSL2 works!)